kaziasifjawwad/java_exercise/java_collection_framework/README.md

 }
 ```
 listIterator will set the pointer to the first element if we do not pass any argument.
 However,
-if we pass any index, it will set the pointer to that index.
+if we pass any index, it will set the pointer to that index position.

 ## <div name = "linkedlistinjava">LinkedList in java</div>

 LinkedList have the same method as ArrayList.
-In this section, we will see extra two method that  linkedlist provide.
+In this section, we will see extra two method that
+linkedlist provide.

 ```java
 import java.util.LinkedList;